Hangouts & Haunts (Updated)

 1365 H Street

-Sova Wine & Espresso Bar: a loungy coffee spot.
+Sova Wine and Espresso Bar: a loungy coffee spot.
 Serves limited food [pastries, muffins, sandwiches, and some desserts].
 Free WiFi.
 They have a liquor license.
 They have a rotating beer and wine list, for upstairs.
-Here's the starting sample.
-They also now do craft cocktails.
+They also do craft cocktails.

 1359 H Street

-Gallery O/H (coming soon): an art gallery specializing in folk and outsider art.
-Opening soon.
+Gallery O/H: an art gallery specializing in folk and outsider art.

 1354 H Street

-Rock & Roll Hotel: Focus on live music (like a smaller 9:30 Club).
+Rock and Roll Hotel: Focus on live music (like a smaller 9:30 Club).
 The first floor is a straight-up performance space where you can get right up against the band (the stage is truly thisclose to the audience).
 The upstairs is more loungy and attention was obviously given to decorating the space.
-There are lots of little rooms where you can sit & drink with friends, or the rooms can be rented out for private parties.
+There are lots of little rooms where you can sit and drink with friends, or the rooms can be rented out for private parties.
 Now serving food.
 The menu offers an assortment of light fare.
 Plenty of vegan options here.
 Thursday is Drunken Jenga night, and you can stack -em up and knock 'em down from 8pm-2am.
-They also host a jello wrestling night.
+They also host a drunken spelling bee.

 1353 H Street